MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 We recommend that you talk to your PO or potential customer and show them what the CCF can provide, by showing them the [dashboard of the Green-in-IT](http://mwgiitccf.westeurope.cloudapp.azure.com) project.
-If more convincing is needed, follow our [step-by-step](TODO link to set up doc) guide to quickly set up an instance in a virtual machine.
+If more convincing is needed, follow our [step-by-step](/setup_guides/cloud-carbon-footprint.md#setup-and-steps-used-for-testingdeploying-in-a-virtual-machine) guide to quickly set up an instance in a virtual machine.
-If they are sold, [integrate it in your existing DevOps environment](TODO link to second part of set up doc).
+If they are sold, [integrate it in your existing DevOps environment](/setup_guides/cloud-carbon-footprint.md#setup-and-deployment-to-your-kubernetes-cluster).

+#### Website emissions and efficiency

+Website emissions analysis will by its nature also venture into efficiency optimization.
+As such, this section goes beyond just measuring.

 TODO TRi finish

-#### Website efficiency
+#### Emissions produced by external systems

 TODO TRi